swk777/LlamaFlow/README.md

-# VisionFlow
+# LlamaFlow

-⚠️ **VisionFlow is currently in Development**: Expect breaking changes and bugs!
+⚠️ **LlamaFlow is currently in Development**: Expect breaking changes and bugs!

-VisionFlow is a local-first, extendable LLM (Large Language Model) orchestration app designed to streamline the running of LLM workflows locally.
+LlamaFlow is a local-first, extendable LLM (Large Language Model) orchestration app designed to streamline the running of LLM workflows locally.

 ![demo.gif](/demo.gif)